nephoseu/LGPowerBI/Instructions/Day1/02-load-data-with-power-query-in-power-bi-desktop.md

 1. In the **Column1** column, in the first grid cell, commence entering **7/1/2017**, and then press **Enter**.

 	> *The virtual machine uses US regional settings, so this date is in fact July 1, 2017.
-Other regional settings may require a **0** before the date.*
+Other regional settings may require a **0** before the date.
+So if you are using UK based format enter 1/7/2017.
+If you are not sure which regoinal settings are you using in PowerBI Desktop, you can check those by going to the PowerBI (not PowerQuery window) and select **Options and Settings**, and once there Go to **Regional Settings** on the bottom of of the left pane under **Current File***

 1. Notice that the grid cells update with predicted values.